Davidhorn

 Summary

-• Comprehensive guidelines: Davidhorn has released a comprehensive guide for setting up Child or Vulnerable Victim Interview Suites to ensure safe, supportive environments for witnesses, aimed at achieving high-quality evidence for court use.
+• Comprehensive guidelines: Davidhorn has released a comprehensive guide for setting up Child or Vulnerable Victim Interview Rooms to ensure safe, supportive environments for witnesses, aimed at achieving high-quality evidence for court use.

 • Resource for professionals: This guide serves as a crucial resource for investigators, legal professionals, and social workers, emphasising sensitivity, fairness, and evidence integrity in investigative interviews.

-The primary objective of the Child or Vulnerable Witness Interview Suite is to deliver evidence of a high enough standard for use in court, all while minimizing the emotional distress that witnesses may experience throughout the legal process.
+The primary objective of the Child or Vulnerable Witness Interview Room is to deliver evidence of a high enough standard for use in court, all while minimising the emotional distress that witnesses may experience throughout the legal process.
 Created by Davidhorn, this comprehensive guide sheds light on best practices for establishing the optimal setting to conduct and record investigative interviews with children and vulnerable witnesses.

 Listen to our podcast on this subject: